 The trick to keeping the preparation of these Four-Cheese Spinach Calzones so easy is to use ready-made pizza dough.
 I rarely ever make my own dough … why bother when you can get fresh dough from any grocery store?

-Anyway, after getting these Four-Cheese Spinach Calzones stuffed, you’ll pop them in a hot oven and be treated to an amazing meal 15 minutes later.
-Dinner is served!
+After stuffing these Four-Cheese Spinach Calzones, you’ll pop them in a hot oven and be treated to an amazing meal 15 minutes later.
+Told you that was easy.

 - nonstick cooking spray